What is Meditation?

 Keeping in pace with the theories of the Hindu and Buddhist ways of meditation, the meditation centres aid in the total upliftment of the practitioners whilst promising him a rather holistic growth.
 The meditation centres in India generally follow some authentic methods of meditation, based on the theories of Kundalini yoga, Sahaja Yoga, Jnana Yoga, and Raja Yoga.
 Some other yogas and meditation are also practiced in the meditation centres of India like Surat shabd yoga, or "sound and light meditation", Japa Yoga, in which a mantra is repeated aloud or silently, Bhakti Yoga, the yoga of love and devotion, in which the seeker is focused on an object of devotion, Hatha Yoga, in which postures and meditations are aimed at raising the spiritual energy, also known as Kundalini, which rises through energy centres known as chakras.

-The meditation centres in India which are guided by the Buddhist meditation theory are usually concerned with two themes like transforming the mind and also using it to explore itself and other phenomena.
-Most forms of Buddhism discriminate between two classes of meditation practices, viz. 'shamatha' and `vipassana` that are essential for attaining enlightenment.
+Meditation centres in India which are guided by the Buddhist meditation theory are usually concerned with two themes like transforming the mind and also using it to explore it and other phenomena.
+Most forms of Buddhism discriminate between two classes of meditation practices, viz. 'shamatha' and 'Vipassana' that are essential for attaining enlightenment.
 The former consists of practices aimed at developing the ability to focus the attention single-pointedly; the latter include practices which are aimed at developing insight and wisdom through seeing the true nature of reality.
 The 'anapanasati' meditation is said to start off as a 'shamatha' practice but that goes through a number of stages and ends up as a 'vipassana' practice.

-Theravada Buddhism emphasises the meditative development of mindfulness (sati, see for example the Satipatthana Sutta) and concentration (samadhi, see kammatthana), as part of the Noble Eightfold Path, in the pursuit of Nibbana (Nirvana).
+Theravada Buddhism emphasises the meditative development of mindfulness and concentration, as part of the Noble Eightfold Path, in the pursuit of Nibbana (Nirvana).
 Quite ideally therefore the traditional popular meditation subjects of the meditation centres based on the Buddhist meditative process include the breath (anapana) and loving-kindness (metta).

 Hinduism is thought to have developed out of man's need to find Brahman's (God's) true nature.
 It is the sheer need of finding the true self whilst uniting it with the Supreme Divinity is the crux of meditation in Hinduism.
 The meditation centres based on this philosophy supports one to be united with that supreme consciousness amidst meditation techniques like breath control, yoga and through complete relaxation.

 There are some Indian meditation centres which offer meditation classes free of cost and people from all over the world join the camps to enjoy the all pervading beauty and purity of inner soul and mind.
 There are also some well known meditation centres in all over India that are renowned for their assistance, faculties and process of teaching meditation.
-The Sahaja Yoga meditation centres are located in Adilabad, Ananthapur, Guntakal, Hyderabad, Patancheruvu, Ramachandrapuram, Secunderabad in AndhraPradesh, Patna in Bihar, in Chandigarh and Delhi.
-In addition to that there are some authentic meditation centres in Dagshai, Dharamshala, Hamirpur, Kullu, Nalagarh, Shimla, Solan in Himachal Pradesh Ambala, Faridabad, Gurgaon, Hissar, Jagadhari, Karnal, Kurukshetra, Narwana, Palwal, Panchkula, Panipat, Rewari, Rohtak, Sonepat, Yamuna Nagar in Haryana.
+The Sahaja Yoga meditation centres are located in Adilabad District, Ananthapur, Guntakal, Hyderabad, Patancheruvu, Ramachandrapuram, Secunderabad in AndhraPradesh, Patna in Bihar, in Chandigarh and Delhi.
+In addition to that there are some authentic meditation centres in Dagshai, Dharamshala, Hamirpur, Kullu, Nalagarh, Shimla, Solan District in Himachal Pradesh Ambala, Faridabad, Gurgaon, Hissar, Jagadhari, Karnal, Kurukshetra, Narwana, Palwal, Panchkula, Panipat, Rewari, Rohtak, Sonepat, Yamuna Nagar in Haryana.
 Other well known centres that have achieved their popularity all over India are situated in Bangalore, Belagum, Dharwar,Kadur, Karkala, Kolar, Mangalore, Mysore, Sedam, Tumkur, Udupi in Karnataka.
 Badwani, Betul, Bhopal at Madhya Pradesh are the destination of meditation centres.
-Moreover, a lot of people flocks to attend meditation classes in the meditation centres located in Akola, Amravati, Mumbai, Nagpur, Pune in Maharashtra; Amritswar, Jalandhar, Ludhiana , Moga, Mohali, Pathankot in Punjab; Bharatpur in Rajasthan; Chennai in Tamil Nadu; Ghaziabad, Noida in Uttar Pradesh and Hardwar, Roorkee in Uttaranchal.
+Moreover, a lot of people flocks to attend meditation classes in the meditation centres located in Akola, Amravati, Mumbai, Nagpur, Pune in Maharashtra; Amritsar, Jalandhar, Punjab, Ludhiana , Punjab, Moga, Mohali, Pathankot in Punjab; Bharatpur in Rajasthan; Chennai in Tamil Nadu; Ghaziabad, Noida in Uttar Pradesh and Haridwar, Roorkee in Uttaranchal.